troutkilroy/RPCBroker.NET/README.md

   RPCProtoBufPayload
 ```

-To see how this is all put together for client and server, let's create a remote method which negates an integer number and returns the result.
+To see how this is all put together for client and server, let's create a remote method which negates an integer and returns the result.
 Here are our request and reply messages:
 ```
  public class NegateJsonMsgRequest : RPCBinaryJsonPayload {